youyoungjang/youyoungjang.github.io/aboutme.md

 subtitle: Hello I'm Youyoung Jang
 ---

-- Applied Data Scientist at Toss (Viva Republica)
+- Data Scientist at Toss (Viva Republica)
 - Bachelor of Economics in Statistics at Korea University